 The map shows the approximate viewpoints from which the first and third photos were taken, just in case some clever arse notices the buildings in the background are different and thinks I've got it wrong.
 The first view is marked in purple and the third in a horrible yucky greeny bluey colour.
 The second photo is of course taken from nearly the same place as the third one.
 I'm fairly sure what they've done here is knock down the building on the right of the horrible white thing and then started on the rear appendages of the white thing itself.

-With this tank being a training vehicle it most likely never left England, and never got the chance to ruin any real Flanders villages, so you might argue that this was the closest it ever got to actual service, sort of.
+With this tank being a training vehicle it most likely never left England, and never got the chance to ruin any real Flanders villages (or even Somme ones), so you might argue that this was the closest it ever got to actual service, sort of.

 This took place a day or two after the photo in front of Lawley's, so ten days or so in advance of the 19th July date designated nationally for peace celebrations, but it was still reported as being part of Worcester's Peace Carnival.
 I suppose being all agog to start driving your new tank through some houses is a good enough excuse for kicking off ten days early.